MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnPlayerCustom.md

 *This out of date and needs updating*

-In addition to characters, player also have a “ready” state.
-The host sends clients that are ready information about spawned game objects and state synchronization updates; clients which are not ready are not sent these updates.
-When a client initially connects to a server, it is not ready.
-While in this non-ready state, the client can do things that don’t require real-time interactions with the game state on the server, such as loading Scenes, allowing the player to choose an avatar, or fill in log-in boxes.
-Once a client has completed all its pre-game work, and all its Assets are loaded, it can call `ClientScene.Ready` to enter the “ready” state.
-The simple example above demonstrates implementation of ready states; because adding a player with `ServerObjectManager.AddCharacter` also puts the client into the ready state if it is not already in that state.
+In addition to characters, player also have a “scene is ready” state.
+The server sends clients that are ready information about spawned game objects and state synchronization updates; clients which are not ready are not sent these updates.

-Clients can send and receive network messages without being ready, which also means they can do so without having an active player game object.
-So a client at a menu or selection screen can connect to the game and interact with it, even though they have no player game object.
-See documentation on [Network Messages](../RemoteCalls/NetworkMessages.md) for more details about sending messages without using RPC calls.
+When a client initially connects to a server, their SceneIsReady property will be true.
+However initial spawning will not happen until a character has been added or you manually tell the server to send spawned objects.

-Note the ready state may be going away in the future.
+Once a client has completed all its pre-game setup, and all its Assets are loaded, it can send a character message.
+As seen in the example above this will tell the server to spawn the player's character using `ServerObjectManager.AddCharacter`.
+After the character is spawned mirage will automatically send spawn message for the other spawned object to the client.

 ## Switching Characters